 The Company will continue its efforts on Project 81.
-Given significant advancements in exploration technology during the past 50 years, we believe there is potential to identify additional resources on what has been referred to as an underexplored project area encompassing approximately ~72,000ha.
+Given significant advancements in exploration technology during the past 50 years, we believe there is potential to identify additional resources.

 The Company has completed a detailed data compilation and geological interpretation reports which have prioritized drill ready targets on its Project 81.